-Google has centered itself as the undisputed leader in the online industry and at least some part of our daily online activity is dependent on Google’s services whether that’s Google Chrome, Google Search, YouTube or anything else.
+Google has centered itself as the undisputed leader in the online industry and at least some part of our daily online activity is dependent on Google’s services whether that’s Google Chrome, Google Search, YouTube, or anything else.
 Probably the most used Google service on the planet is Google search.
 Google Search has captured more than 92% of the market share which means billions of people are using it on a daily basis.
 That gives Google too much control and power and it utilizes it by capturing an enormous amount of data on its users.
-If you don’t want any part of it, you should use a Google Search alternative.
-With that in mind, we have created a list of 12 best search engines that you can use as Google alternative.
+If you don’t want any part of Google, you should use a Google Search alternative.
+With that in mind, we have created a list of 15 best search engines that you can use as Google alternative.

-Best Search Engines to Use as Google Alternative in 2019
+Best Search Engines to Use as Google Alternative in 2020

-So, whatever your case might be, if you are looking for a better alternative to the ubiquitous Google Search, here are the 12 Best Google Alternatives.
+So, whatever your case might be, if you are looking for a better alternative to the ubiquitous Google Search, here are the 15 Best Google Alternatives.

 Although Bing is nowhere as big as it once was, it still remains one of the best Google alternatives on the market right now.
 Not only it brings tons of features but it also looks good.
-Bing’s homepage has an ever-changing background consisting of places, animals, people, sports, etc. Some of the key capabilities of Bing include the ability to use operating calculations, quick sports scores, flight tracking, products shopping, translate, conversions, spell check and more.
+Bing’s homepage has an ever-changing background consisting of places, animals, people, sports, etc. Some of the key capabilities of Bing include the ability to use operating calculations, quick sports scores, flight tracking, products shopping, translate, conversions, spell check, and more.

-Bing does feature Bing Ads, Bing Events, Bing Finance and more according to the task at hand.
+Bing does feature Bing Ads, Bing Events, Bing Finance, and more according to the task at hand.
 However, you can set preferences for most of them and they are not as annoying as Google Search ads.
 Bing also integrates easily with Facebook and into Apple and Windows-based devices.
 Also featuring its own standalone mobile applications, Bing is easily a viable Google alternative.

-DuckDuckGo aggregates results from over 100 different sources including DuckDuck bot which is its own web crawler, various crowd-sourced sites, Bing, Yandex and more.
-It then displays them privately to the end user.
+DuckDuckGo aggregates results from over 100 different sources including DuckDuck bot which is its own web crawler, various crowd-sourced sites, Bing, Yandex, and more.
+It then displays them privately to the end-user.
 This is entirely open-source and the code is even available on GitHub.

 3. Search Encrypt

 That means not only your searches and other web activities are secure from online snoopers but they are also not available to local users who have access to your computer.
 Whether you share your computer with someone or it just gets stolen, you can be sure that your internet activities will be accessible to no one.

 Search Encrypt also offers privacy protected maps and video searches.
 The company is using Open Street Maps as its maps provider so your details are not being shared with Google.
 It also allows you to see videos in an enhanced privacy mode which blocks pre-roll ads while protecting your privacy.

 Qwant is yet another-privacy focused search engine which promises never to save your search data or harvest your personal data for ad targeting.
 Despite being privacy-friendly, Quant is quite rich in features.
 One of my favorite features of Quant is its “quick search shortcuts” feature which lets you quickly search for products and content on specific websites like YouTube, Amazon, and more.

 For example, I can type the keyword “&a” and type my search query after that.
 When I hit enter, Quant will use my search query to directly search Amazon’s catalog.
 I also love Quant’s Panoramic search feature which basically means that Qwant delivers all its results on a single web page whether they are websites, social networks, pictures, videos, shopping, music, and more.
-Overall, I quite like Qwant and its search results are also quite accurate.
+Overall, I quite like Qwant, and its search results are also quite accurate.
 You should definitely check it out.

 5. Yahoo!
 Search

 After playing trials with different search engines to power their own Web search, Yahoo! have now partnered up with Microsoft to use Bing search results for their web engine.
 Now powered entirely by Bing, Yahoo!
-Search provides access in up to 38 International languages..
+Search provides access in up to 38 International languages.

 It doesn’t make sense for normal users to hand over all of their online data to Google, and Yahoo!
 Search does feel like a good Google alternative.
 Yahoo Answers and Yahoo Finance are a wealth of information on niche topics and now the recent purchase and integration of Flickr made them even with Google on the Image front.
-Yahoo! still offers a better privacy to their users and Yahoo Local and Yahoo Weather are other most often used services.

 6. Wolfram Alpha

 If you are under the impression that Wolfram Alpha is just for the Math geeks, think again.
 Although it is primarily a computational algorithm mechanism, it is also a powerful search engine.
 Wolfram Alpha mainly curates its data, instead of just caching web pages.
-This search engine curates data from a lot of reputed and trustworthy college publications/libraries, Crunchbase, FAA, Best Buy and many other sources.
+This search engine curates data from a lot of reputed and trustworthy college publications/libraries, Crunchbase, FAA, Best Buy, and many other sources.

-Wolfram Alpha comes up with results which are computational facts.
+Wolfram Alpha comes up with results that are computational facts.
 On the home screen are some of the examples of searches through which Wolfram Alpha could assist in.
 If you look up a University on Wolfram Alpha, it curates all of the key information like the Enrollment numbers/Tuition Fees/location, etc. and all the essential data curated and presented in a single spot.

 IxQuick was one of the few search engines on the market which showed its own results on the page and didn’t send the query to another search engine.
 Later, IxQuick launched a second search engine called StartPage which used to include Google’s search results but didn’t allow Google to tracks its users.

 On one hand, you are not being tracked while on the other and you are receiving accurate search results as they are being pulled directly from Google Search.
 None of this is illegal as StartPage is paying Google to access its search results and removing the trackers.
 StartPage neither stores users’ data nor lets websites track them.

-While Yandex collects user’s data, the company is quite transparent and let users know what kind of data they are collecting how they are using it.
+While Yandex collects user’s data, the company is quite transparent and lets users know what kind of data they are collecting how they are using it.
 The company assures that your data is not accessible by individuals and all your private data like passwords are encrypted.

 These full-fledged services offered by Yandex make it easily one of the best alternatives to Google.
 If you want to remove Google completely from your life, you can surely look at Yandex as an alternative.

-Some of the key features offered by Dogpile include Categories, White pages, Preferences, Search filters, Recent searches, favorite fetches and more.
+Some of the key features offered by Dogpile include Categories, White pages, Preferences, Search filters, Recent searches, favorite fetches, and more.
 Dogpile also has its own toolbar for Internet Explorer and Mozilla Firefox, which provides users an alternative search from their web browser.

 While all of the above Google Alternative services tackled the issue of Privacy, Gibiru takes on Censored content.
 Do you happen to know that most of the content you look up online is presented after the removal of censored content?
 Gibiru pulls up all search results, including the ones which are censored for the general audience.
 While doing so, the issue of privacy is also well-tackled through its anonymous proxy search engine.

-Gibiru crawls mainstream media for your search query and presents the uncensored results to the end user.
+Gibiru crawls mainstream media for your search query and presents the uncensored results to the end-user.
 Providing complete privacy and uncensored content, Gibiru is by far the best Google Alternative as far as Internet activists are concerned.
 Gibiru also has a Mozilla Firefox extension, to make the search for Uncensored content painless.